 What you need to make 1 dessert (will feed 4 – 6)

-- 1 tin of caramel (about a cup)
+- 1 tin of caramel about a cup

-- 1 cup of cream (25oml)
+- 1 cup of cream 25oml

-- 80g of chocolate peppermint crisp bars
+- 80 g of chocolate peppermint crisp bars

 - about 1/3 of a cup of milk

-- 1t instant coffee granules
+- 1 tsp instant coffee granules

 - 1 packet of Tennis biscuits

-- 1T Baileys / Cape Velvet/chocolate liqueur – optional
+- 1 TBsp Baileys / Cape Velvet/chocolate liqueur – optional

 - Beat the cream into the caramel until it is smooth.
 Grate the chocolate and add 3/4 of it to the cream/caramel mix.
 Pour the milk into a shallow bowl and dissolve the coffee granules.
-If you are adding booze like I like to do when making this for adults, then you add if to the milk now.
+If you are adding booze like I like to do when making this for adults, then you add it to the milk now.

-If you are making one dessert you would place a layer of Tennis biscuits at the bottom, top with a thin layer of caramel and then repeat until all the mixture is used up.
-I like a layer of cream on the top.
+- If you are making one dessert you would place a layer of Tennis biscuits at the bottom, top with a thin layer of caramel and then repeat until all the mixture is used up.
+I like a layer of cream on top.
 To make the individual portions, simply crumble a biscuit or two and then top with caramel and then repeat.

-Decorate with grated peppermint crisp.
+- Decorate with grated peppermint crisp.